Material-Specific Guide

 Common Etchants for Tool Steels and Hardened Steels

 • 2% Nital: General purpose for most tool steels and hardened steels.
-Reveals martensite structure and grain boundaries (2% HNO₃ in ethanol)
+Reveals martensite structure and grain boundaries (2 mL HNO₃ in 98 mL ethanol).
+Swab 5-30 s.

 Etching solutions and reagents for tool steels